jamiephan/HeroesOfTheStorm_TryMode2.0/docs/modding.md

 ### Editor Setup

->This section of setting up the editor is optional, but its highly recommended
+>This section of setting up the editor is optional, but it's highly recommended

 It is recommended using [Visual Studio Code](https://code.visualstudio.com/) with the extension [XML](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-xml) installed.

-This extension also allows to load a `.xsd` file for auto completion.
+This extension also allows you to load a `.xsd` file for autocompletion.

 In a regular XML file: